tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 One intention I have been trying to set for myself is a full, mid-day lunch break.
 Taking a break in the middle of the day can be difficult to time just right with habit stacking.
 This is where I have found time-block planning to shine.
 Knowing I plan to stop at a certain time will impact the decisions I make as the time draws nearer.
 Some days, this may mean I don't start a new task and break early and other days it could mean I move my break back to let me keep up with my flow state.
 Despite sometimes rearranging my schedule, I have found that I am still more likely to take a full lunch break.

-You don't have to go full time-block planning to set an intention to take a regular lunch break.
-Thoughout my career I have come across many people that have a recurring lunchtime break on their work calendar; this provides the same intention settings and has the added bonus or preventing others from scheduling during your allotted break time.
+You don't have to dive into time-block planning fully to set an intention to take a regular lunch break.
+A simpler starting point is to schedule a recurring lunchtime break on your work calendar; this applies the foundations of intention setting and has the bonus effect of preventing others from scheduling during your allotted break time.

-# Conclusion
+## Conclusion

 Finding balance is difficult.
 It can be even more difficult on a day-to-day basis when you are focused on getting your work done.